Twin-2/city-explorer-api/README.md

 07-20-2021 8:00pm - Server has a route to get weather information from a static local DB.

 7-22-2021 8:00pm - Added routes for  live weather updates and a movie list from third party API's.

+7-23/2021 6:00pm - Added a server side cache to store searches and increase front end user speed.

 ## Credit and Collaborations
 Thank you to the Code Fellows TA's for helping me trouble shoot!